 Tongwynlais sits at the mouth of the spectacular Taff Gorge, a narrow gap drilled by the river through the sandstone, shale and limestone chain of hills that form the final daunting obstacle on its journey from the Brecon Beacons to the Severn.
 A tiny hamlet of agricultural workers germinated where the Nant Gwynlais brook tumbled down from the beechwoods of Fforest Fawr to meet the Taff under an ancient Silures look-out post that would eventually become Castell Coch.
-So it remained until the late 18th century when the Taff corridor was transformed to enable the easier movement of iron to the coast.
+And so it remained until the late 18th century, when the river valley was transformed to enable the easier movement of iron to the coast.

-Two major projects promoted by the ironmasters to link Merthyr and Cardiff ran right through Tongwynlais and almost overnight turned the sleepy village into a bustling hub.
-First was the 1767 turnpike road, replacing the hill-top tracks over the Wenallt and Thornhill, which brought ribbon development of coaching inns and businesses to Tongwynlais, as well as one of the turnpike’s tollgates.
+Two major projects, promoted by the ironmasters to link Merthyr and Cardiff, ran right through Tongwynlais and almost overnight turned the sleepy village into a bustling hub.
+First was the 1767 turnpike road, replacing the hill-top tracks over the Wenallt and Thornhill, bringing ribbon development of coaching inns and businesses to Tongwynlais, as well as one of the turnpike’s tollgates.
 Then in 1794 the Glamorganshire Canal was opened, hugely stimulating trade and industrial activity along its route.
 From the south the Canal entered Tongwynlais having curved around the steep, wooded Whitchurch escarpment to arrive in the village at Lock 41, getting closer to the Taff here than anywhere else on its 25 mile course – the steep drop from the towpath embankment down to the river claiming the life of many a boathorse over the years.
-Tongwynlais became the archetypal canal community, a busy centre where the Canal company located its Boat Weighing Machine which calculated how much cargo each barge held (the Weighing Machine, one of only three ever constructed, would be dismantled in 1850 and moved to Lock 50 [Crockherbtown] before being moved again in 1894 to Lock 49 [North Road].
-After the Canal closed in the 1940s it was put on permanent exhibition at the National Waterways Museum on the Grand Union Canal in England, where it can still be seen today, a damning indictment of Cardiff’s disregard of its own industrial artefacts).
+Tongwynlais became the archetypal canal community, an important centre where the Canal company located its Boat Weighing Machine which calculated how much cargo each barge held.
+The Weighing Machine, one of only three ever constructed, would be dismantled in 1850 and moved to Lock 50 (Crockherbtown) before being moved again in 1894 to Lock 49 (North Road).
+After the Canal closed in the 1940s it was put on permanent exhibition at the National Waterways Museum on the Grand Union Canal in England, where it can still be seen today, a damning indictment of Cardiff’s disregard of its own industrial artefacts.

-From west to east, the BR, the Radyr to Gwaelod-y-Garth road, the PMR, the Pentyrch Feeder, the river Taff, the four tracks of the TVR/RR, the Glamorganshire Canal, the Merthyr Road and the CR jostled for elbow room in a mere 250m (800 ft) of width at the narrowest point.
+From west to east, the Barry Railway, the Radyr to Gwaelod-y-Garth road, the Pentyrch & Melingriffith Railway, the Pentyrch Feeder, the river Taff, the four tracks of the Taff Vale Railway/Rhymney Railway, the Glamorganshire Canal, the Merthyr Road and the Cardiff Railway jostled for elbow room in a mere 250m (800 ft) of width at the narrowest point.
 Cardiff was now reachable in 10 minutes from Tongwynlais.
 The coal Eldorado seemed endless.
 The 3rd Marquis of Bute (1847-1900) and his architect William Burges (1827-1881) had completed the conversion of Castell Coch into the castle of your dreams floating above the village.
-Tongwynlais had reached its apogee of importance.
-This map of the Gorge just before WW1 illustrates the position:
+Tongwynlais had reached its apogee.
+This map of the Taff Gorge just before WW1 illustrates the position:

-Surprisingly, the PMR lasted longer.
+Surprisingly, the Pentyrch & Melingriffith lasted longer.
 Having been converted to a standard gauge locomotive railway in 1871 (when the branch to Ton Lock was closed), the quirky little freight line kept on chugging all the way through to 1961, supplying Melingriffith and carrying quarried stone.
-Its old riverside embankment between Forest Farm Road and Iron Bridge Road survives, along with remnants of track, as an integral part of the Taff Trail; the Pentyrch station house, now a private dwelling, can also still be seen; and, following the conversion of the PMR between the Iron Bridge and Morganstown into a public footpath, the level crossing with the TVR is today Cardiff’s only pedestrian level crossing, a disconcerting spot on the lush Taff water meadows.
+Its old riverside embankment between Forest Farm Road and Iron Bridge Road survives, along with evocative remnants of track, as an integral part of the Taff Trail; the Pentyrch station house, now a private dwelling, can also still be seen; and, following the conversion of the PMR between the Iron Bridge and Morganstown into a public footpath, the level crossing with the TVR is today a disconcerting pedestrian level crossing on the lush Taff water meadows.

-Next to go was the BR, a part of nationalised British Rail since 1947 and closed by the UK Tory government’s slash’n’burn Beeching cuts in 1962 along with half of the entire Welsh rail network (including the ex-RR lines north of Tongwynlais; the PR lives on as part of the vital ‘City Line’ passenger service).
-Despite a passionate campaign to save it, the Walnut Tree viaduct was demolished in 1969 in an astonishingly philistine act of vandalism that eradicated an engineering pearl of international importance.
+Next to go was the Barry Railway, a part of nationalised British Rail since 1947 and closed by the UK Tory government’s slash’n’burn Beeching cuts in 1962 along with half of the entire Welsh rail network (including the Rhymney Railway lines north of Tongwynlais; the Penarth Railway lives on as part of the vital ‘City Line’ passenger service).
+Despite a passionate campaign to save it, the fantastic Walnut Tree viaduct was demolished in 1969 in an astonishingly philistine act of vandalism that eradicated an engineering pearl of international importance.
 The west abutment and two of the six piers remain, guarding the Gorge like enigmatic pillars of Hercules but barely noticed by drivers racing past on the A470, and the south portal of the BR’s Lesser Garth tunnel can also still be seen if you look hard enough.
 This compelling gateway into the maw of hell is a Grade A Cardiff nightmare that you enter at your own uninsurable risk.
 Don’t worry, I’ve experienced it so that you don’t have to.
-Available soon, for ready money.
+Use the search feature.

 In the late 1930s a new arterial road from Whitchurch northwards by-passed the old Merthyr Road as far as the outskirts of Tongwynlais.
 Northern Avenue, aka Manor Way (after the housing estate at its southern end), aka the A470, signalled that the car era had arrived in Cardiff.
 And as one era began, another ended.
-The Glamorganshire Canal’s long decline into picturesque delapidation was made terminal in 1942 when, after heavy rain, the bank gave way at Nantgarw allowing three miles of water to escape.
+The Glamorganshire Canal’s long decline into picturesque dilapidation was made terminal in 1942 when, after heavy rain, the bank gave way at Nantgarw allowing three miles of water to escape.
 In the middle of WW2 no attempt was made to repair it and all movement of goods boats was discontinued.
-The remaining stretch of water between Treble Locks (nos 35-37) and the Sea Lock (52) was purchased by Cardiff Council in 1943 and then progressively closed in stages by wilful neglect and short-termism.
-The Melingriffith to Tongwynais section kept its water as a nature reserve but that too got whittled away systematically The Canal was entirely eliminated at Tongwynlais and all points north when the A470 dual-carriageway was extended up the Taff valley in 1971, utilising the Canal’s precise route so that scarcely a coping stone survives right up to Merthyr.
-More went when Long Wood Drive was constructed at the behest of Amersham International in 1977, and the building of the M4 and Junction 32 in 1980 removed another chunk, leaving just today’s paltry ½ mile of water-bearing Canal at Fforest Farm, plus an evocative shallow depression filled with marsh plants between the M4 and Iron Bridge Road.
+The remaining stretch of water between Treble Locks (nos 35-37) and the Sea Lock (52) was purchased by Cardiff council in 1943 and then progressively closed in stages by wilful neglect and short-termism.
+The Melingriffith to Tongwynais section kept its water as a nature reserve but that too got whittled away systematically.
+The Canal was entirely eliminated at Tongwynlais and all points north when the A470 dual-carriageway was extended up the Taff valley in 1971, utilising the Canal’s precise route so that scarcely a coping stone survives right up to Merthyr apart from a tiny but precious section in Pontypridd (see https://www.pontypriddcanalconservation.com/).
+More went when Long Wood Drive was constructed at the behest of Amersham International in 1977, and the building of the M4 and its Junction 32 in 1980 removed another chunk, leaving just today’s paltry ½ mile of water-bearing Canal at Fforest Farm, plus an evocative shallow depression filled with marsh plants between the M4 and Iron Bridge Road.

 Jamie Eade (1973-2010) was a Ton boy born and bred.
 He was a good pal.
 Lived near me in Roath for years.
 He loved music and movies and travel.
 When he quit his job with Admiral Insurance he used the money to wander the world far and wide, having great adventures in the Far East, Australia, the Pacific…but, in the end, he came back to Ton, to Pantygwynlais under the Greenmeadow Wood.
 In the end, he came home.